SchulzLab/RAPID/docs/UseCases.rst

 .. image:: ./images/rDNA_Comp_plot11.png

-Gene/Region wise comparsion of average read counts for each sample
+Gene/Region wise comparison of normalised read counts for each sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This plot shows the gene/region wise average read counts for each sample.
+This plot shows the gene/region wise normalised read counts for each sample.

 .. image:: ./images/rDNA_Comp_plot12.png

-Gene/Region wise comparsion of average read counts for each sample (log2 scale)
+Gene/Region wise comparison of normalised read counts for each sample (log2 scale)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Log2 of gene/region wise average read counts for each sample is shown in this plot.
+Log2 of gene/region wise normalised read counts for each sample is shown in this plot.

 .. image:: ./images/rDNA_Comp_plot13.png

-Gene/Region wise comparsion of TPM for each sample
+Gene/Region wise comparison of TPM for each sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This plot shows the gene/region wise TPM for each sample.
 TPM values are calculated from the read counts, after accounting for read length restrictions, if provided by user.

 .. image:: ./images/rDNA_Comp_plot14.png

-Gene/Region wise comparsion of TPM for each sample (log2 scale)
+Gene/Region wise comparison of TPM for each sample (log2 scale)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Log2 of gene/region wise TPM for each sample is shown in this plot.
 TPM values are calculated from the read counts, after accounting for read length restrictions, if provided by user.